 Ken is an investment manager at Antares Fixed Income, a specialist funds management company within the MLC Group.
 He has over 40 years’ experience in financial markets and investment management, specialising in identifying optimal risk/return opportunities for investors in the bond and money markets, particularly under challenging market conditions.
 Ken is a committed member of the Australian Wildlife Conservancy.

 Don is an Emergency Medicine Specialist at Royal North Shore Hospital and Manly Hospital.
-He has almost 35 years’ experience as a General Practitioner and is a Fellow of the Australasian College for Emergency Medicine.
+He has nearly 25 years’ experience as a General Practitioner and is a Fellow of the Australasian College for Emergency Medicine having trained at Royal Darwin Hospital.
 Don has a keen interest in Aboriginal Health and has previously worked in central Australia as a District Medical Officer and Aeromedical Coordinator with the Royal Flying Doctor Service (RFDS).
-He continues to support the RFDS from Sydney, where he provides telephone-based advice on emergency retrievals and patient care.

 Jane has 30 years’ experience in radio, film, television and print in the UK and Australia.
-She was Head of Programs at the UK’s largest radio production company and her award winning production company Firefly Productions has produced documentary and factual television for a range of domestic and international broadcasters.
-Jane is currently ABC Radio Content Director for Religion & Ethics.
+She was Head of Programs at the UK’s largest radio production company and most recently Executive Producer for Religion & Ethics at the ABC.
+Her award-winning production company Firefly Productions has produced documentary and factual television for a range of domestic and international broadcasters.
 She has travelled widely, worked extensively on the Indian sub-continent and closely with the UN Under-Secretary General for Children Affected by Armed Conflict.
-She has been living on Sydney’s Lower North Shore for the last 16 years and is married with two teenage daughters.
+She has been living on Sydney’s Lower North Shore for the last 17 years and is married with two teenage daughters.